 The Upworthy Research Archive is a dataset of headline A/B tests conducted by Upworthy from early 2013 into April 2015.
-This page documents the archive.
+This page documents the archive and answers common questions.
+We have also published an academic paper that reports the details of the archive and our work to validate the data.
+Please cite this paper when using the archive.

 For background on the Upworthy Archive, please consult and cite the following sources: